Accessibility at Bloom

 While we make every effort to ensure that the Bord Bia Bloom site is as accessible as possible, many of the areas of the festival are located on grass.
 Bloom is an outdoor event so it should be noted that some areas of the site may become muddy in wet weather.

 Facilities for people with disabilities have been arranged to make use of the hard ground that does exist.
 Where a drop or rise in ground/floor levels exists, ramps are installed so that access around the site is maximised.

-We put temporary trackways throughout the site to improve accessibility, however it is not possible to cover the whole site.
+We put temporary trackways throughout the site to improve accessibility; however, it is not possible to cover the entire site.
 Where two paths meet, and it is not possible to join the tracks, we leave a gap to allow a wheelchair to come off and go on the next track.
 Each end has a ramp to make it easier to mount the track.
 Stewards will be present to assist people in wheelchairs in the event of emergency exiting.

 Please see the Bloom site map below and the wheelchair accessible paths which can bring you to every area of the festival.
 The accessible route is marked with a dashed red line.